Cornmarket was where grain used to be sold

 spaces was the cattle market in the 18th century.

-and was formerly the home of Gerald Lowther,
+The latter dates from before 1585 and was formerly the home of Gerald Lowther,

 Sheriff of Cumberland in 1594.

-Turn back into Exchange Lane and enter Angel Square.
+Return to Exchange Lane and enter Angel Square.